 No, the procedure is simple and fairly painless, not requiring any anesthesia.
 It is much like getting a vaccination and most animals show absolutely no reaction at all.

-There may also be a small one-time fee to register your information with the database, but in the long run, the microchip process is still much less expensive than all the things you would need to do if your pet was lost without any identification.
+There may also be a small one-time fee to register your information with the database.
+That said, it’s still much cheaper than the things you’d need to do if your pet got lost without identification.

 Should your pet become lost, be sure to notify your microchip provider.
-Some will send out an e-mail alert to animal shelters, veterinary clinics and other members of their network that are within a 25 mile radius of where your pet was lost (this is sent out immediately when you call them to tell them the pet is lost).
-They may also have available a Lost Pet Poster service and other benefits.
+Some send alerts to animal shelters, veterinary clinics, and other members of their network near where you lost your pet.
+They send alerts out immediately when you call them to report your lost pet.

-The advantages to a microchip far outweigh any inconvenience or minor expense.
-To find out more, give your veterinarian’s office a call today.
+The advantages to a microchip far outweigh any inconvenience or minor expenses.
+To find out more, give your vet’s office a call today.